 5. Cut Off Contact Completely

-Finding some way to maintain or establish a balanced relationship following a trauma bond will be extremely unlikely.
-Though there may have been some positives linked to the relationship, they will never outweigh the negatives.
+Maintaining or establishing a balanced relationship following a trauma bond will be extremely unlikely.
+The positives will never outweigh the negatives.
 Cut off phone calls, messaging, and social media contact to give yourself the best chances of creating a new, independent life.

 Therapy